learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 Here is an example:

 >This student started a question due to the IDE constantly reconnecting during the Sinatra Playlister lab.
-He spoke with [TC name] first, who submitted a ticket for him, then [second TC] who screenshared with him to get him going on WSL.
+He spoke with [TC name] first, who submitted a ticket for him, then [second TC] who screen shared with him to get him going on his local environment.
 This resulted in some issues with the bundler gem.

->Almost every step of the way there was some sarcastic remark.
-I said at this point let's try it in shotgun, so we did, but then it didn’t work and I suggested a change to check in the browser again.
-Got a response like “woooo nothing's gonna change let's check shotgun...” and just various forms of that the whole time.
+>The student repeatedly said negative remarks as I tried to help him.
+We tried running his code in shotgun and got an error.
+I suggested a change to his code and then recommended to try it in shotgun again, to which he responded “woooo nothing's gonna change let's check shotgun...”
+Many of his responses had a similar tone.

 >He brought up the course several times like “I just don’t know about this course...
-I spent hours on this, I don’t want to spend time fixing every single lab” - stuff along those lines.
+I spent hours on this, I don’t want to spend time fixing every single lab” - comments along those lines.
 Didn’t necessarily threaten to quit but is clearly unhappy with the course right now.

 >At the very end, he did thank me for spending so much time debugging with him.
-He didn’t cuss or say anything inappropriate directly to me, but it was a super uncomfortable tone the entire time.
+He didn’t say anything inappropriate directly to me, but it was a super uncomfortable tone the entire time.

-We see that there is a description of the student's overall demeanor and why he might be frustrated, the steps that were taken to address the issue, and specific details and quotes from the student to help illustrate the student's feelings and behavior.
+We see that there is a description of the student's overall demeanor and why he might be frustrated, the steps that were taken to address the issue, and specific details and quotes from the student to help illustrate the student's feelings and behavior, as well as why the TC was concerned.

-### Struggling Student - Through Escalation Form and Admin Profile
+### Struggling Student / Major Conceptual Issues - Through Escalation Form and Admin Profile

 If a paying student is struggling with the curriculum, we want to get them the appropriate help as soon as possible.
 At this point, you may have already tried to explain a concept to them, and/or documented it on their admin profile.
 If not, check their admin profile and see if there are other comments.
 If it seems there is a pattern developing based on the notes in their admin profile (e.g. there are several other notes by other TCs / staff members about the student struggling with concepts), please escalate the student via the escalation form.
 Once that student is escalated, we can make sure the student gets the appropriate support from their Section Lead or Cohort Lead.

+Here is an example:

+> [Student] opened a question on the Rails Amusement Park lab and is approaching their portfolio project, but seems to still be struggling with routing in Rails, as well as with using pry to debug their controllers.
+The notes on their admin profile report similar conceptual issues, and the student seems to have had issues with routing in the Sinatra section as well.
+While on my screenshare with [student], they seemed to generally be unable to answer my questions about routing and route helpers  repeatedly responding with "I don't know" or "what should I do next".
+We looked at the rails routing documentation together, but I had to do a lot of handholding.
+I shared several resources with the student as well, but I think they're going to need more direct support before reading their portfolio project.

 ### Abuse of AAQ or Lack of Trying - Through Escalation Form and Admin Profile
 AAQ exists to help students learn to debug effectively as they work their way through labs and lessons in the curriculum - it's why we're here!
 However, it's on students to debug independently as much as possible.
 While we can offer suggestions and strategies when students get stuck, we should also take note of when a particular student seems to be relying on us for answers rather than putting an appropriate amount of effort into their their lab work.
 Abuse of AAQ might look like any of the following: